 At Virtru, we’re constantly innovating to help you collaborate with confidence and our latest product update gives customers enhanced control over their files.
 Now, with the ability to watermark Microsoft Office documents and common image file formats, as well as PDFs, organizations are able to maintain control and prevent data leaks, wherever these files are shared.

 Virtru allows users to apply watermarks to PDFs, the Microsoft Office product suite’s core document types—including Excel (.xlsx), Word (.docx), and PowerPoint (.pptx)—along with frequently used image file formats—PNG (.png) and JPEG (.jpeg).

 Document watermarking is enabled for all Gmail, Microsoft Outlook, and Google Drive users.
-As always, authorized recipients can easily access the watermarked file in a seamless workflow, using existing credentials via the Virtru Secure Reader.
+As always, authorized recipients can easily access the watermarked, encrypted file in a seamless workflow, using existing credentials via the Virtru Secure Reader.

 Stay tuned for additional product updates throughout the coming months as our team continues to evolve our products!